Lovely Pena (or Puna) Lhakhang is ignored by most visitors but is said to have been founded by Tibetan King Songtsen Gampo in the 7th...

-The tower-like Chhoeten Lhakhang is southeast of the town square.
+The tower-like Chhoeten Lhakhang is southeast of Paro's town square.
 The caretaker may allow you to visit the upstairs chapel, which...

-To the west of the road leading to the National Museum is Dumtse Lhakhang, an unusual chorten-like temple that was built in 1433 (some sources say 1421) by the iron-bridge builder Thangtong Gyalpo.
-The temple was built to subdue a demoness and so is chained firmly to the ground.
-Its three floors represent hell, earth and heaven, and hold some of the finest murals in Bhutan.
+By the road leading to the National Museum is Dumtse Lhakhang, an unusual chorten-like temple that was built in 1433 (some sources say 1421) by the iron-bridge builder Thangtong Gyalpo; look for his mural by the entrance.
+The atmospheric temple was built to subdue a demoness and the pilgrim path winds clockwise up through the temple core, passing some of the finest murals in Bhutan, representing hell, earth and heaven on three floors.
 It's essential to bring a good torch.
-Your travel agency may need to have Dumtse listed on your permits, so mention you'd like to stop here in advance.